-Planning travel can be a fun and exciting venture.
+Planning travel can be a fun and exciting venture, especially in 2021.
 We plan outfits, adventures, and activities, but we might be forgetting one important detail: tourist cards and visas.
 Traveling to the Dominican Republic does not exclude us from having to concern ourselves with these details; luckily it doesn’t have to be as confusing and burdensome as one might expect.

 A visa is a type of authorization given to a foreigner, allowing them to enter, remain, or leave a country.
 Visas typically restrict access to the country in which you are planning to travel to, setting limits on dates and times you are able to remain within the country, as well as possible restrictions on areas you are allowed to visit.
 Every country has its own requirements for travel visas, so planning your trip well ahead of time is necessary to avoid complications getting in or out of a particular country.

 As of February 1, 2021, the use of digital forms will be mandatory in the Dominican Republic.
 The form can be accessed through the following link: https://eticket.migracion.gob.do.
 Passengers will need to fill out a form for arrival and another one for departure and the system will generate two QR codes.
 Dominican airports have free internet access so that passengers who did not fill out the form before flying can do so when they arrive in the country.